Pasin-Tongtip/git-story-project/README.md

 Once upon a time, in a land full of bugs.

-Kevin ate Diamondhead.
-His body turned green.
+Chuan ate both Diamondhead and Kevin.
+His body turned teal.